join-monster/join-monster/docs/field-metadata.md

 ## Correlating Fields to Columns

 You'll need to provide a bit of information about each column and its relationship to the table, if any.
 For fields with a one-to-one correspondence, use the `sqlColumn` property.
-If a field "depends" on multiple columns, use `sqlDeps`.

 ```javascript
 const User = new GraphQLObjectType({